Q: How do I make changes to my child’s Before & After School registration?

 A: We usually open registration for drop-in only care in October each school year.
 All drop-in care requires an initial online registration to collect pertinent information and an annual, non-refundable registration fee.
 Drop-In days must be pre-scheduled and approved by the Site Supervisor after the Registrar has approved your registration is complete.
 Due to space limitations drop-in care cannot be guaranteed.

 Q: Am I registered for Early Release days (WLWV Schools)?

-A: Early Release days are included in the monthly fee for package members that are scheduled to attend the PM program on Wednesdays.
-PM drop-in rates and procedures apply to all non-scheduled participants.
+A: Early Release days are included in monthly fee for package members that are scheduled to attend the PM program on Wednesdays.
+PM drop-in rates and procedures apply for all non-scheduled participants.

 Supplies, Dietary Needs, Drop-Off & Pick-Up